 You, the author, is now only an observer inside your character.
 They are now acting out their personality.

 What is their response to seeing themselves naked?
-What is the shape of their face?
+What does their face look like?
 Are they shy and cover their genitalia?
 How does their genitalia look like?
 How does the rest of the body look like?
 Does he or she have scars?
 Is he muscular?
 Hairy?
 How does he look without clothes?
-Is she curvaceous?
-Skinny?
+Is she curvaceous? skinny?
 How does she look without clothes?
 They are looking at themselves in the mirror.
 How do they react?
 What do they say?
-What is their voice like?
-What colors are their eyes?
-Hair?
+What is their voice like? what colors are their eyes? hair?
 Are they confident?
 Scared?
 Confused?
-How does it feel to watch them from behind their eyes?
+How does it feel to watch them from their point of view?
 How does it feel for them to touch themselves?
-What do they see when they look down at the palms of their hands?
+What do they see when they look at their palms?
 Are they in any pain somewhere in the body?
 Are they feeling tired?
 What is on their mind?
 What else do you want to know?

 When the stream of questions and answers seems to trickle instead of flow, you feel as though you have the power, as the observer, to flip a mental switch that will cause progress.
 Do that when you think it is time, or keep coming up with questions and answers.
 The more questions and answers, the more you know about the character.